 Current income tax also includes a special levy on profits in regulated industries at a rate of 8.712% per annum on profits from regulated activities.
-From 2017 new methodology for calculating of the special levy applies, where the basis for the special levy is calculated as profit before tax (revenues from regulated activities/total revenues).
-The rate of special levy used for the calculation for the years 2017 and 2018 is 8.712% p.a., then for the years 2019 - 2020 the rate 6.54% p.a. applies and 4.356% will apply from 2021.
+From 2017 new methodology for calculating of the special levy applies, where the basis for the special levy is calculated as profit before tax \ (revenues from regulated activities/total revenues).
+In 2016 the special levy applied to profits over EUR 3 million from regulated activities at a rate of 4.356% p.a.
+The rate of special levy used for the calculation for 2017 and 2018 is 8.712% p.a., then for the years 2019 - 2020 the rate 6.540 % p.a. applies and 4.356% will apply from 2021.
 The levy is a deductible expense for the purposes of applying the standard corporate income tax rate.

 Deferred income tax is recognised using the balance sheet liability method on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the financial statements.
 However, deferred income tax is not accounted for if it arises from initial recognition of an asset or liability in a transaction other than a business combination and the transaction, when initially recorded, affects neither accounting nor taxable profit or loss.
 Deferred income tax is determined using tax rates (and laws) that have been enacted or substantively enacted by the end of the respective reporting period and apply to the period when the related deferred income tax asset will be realised, or the deferred income tax liability will be settled.
 The special levy on profits is chargeable on profits determined in accordance with Slovak GAAP and hence, a deferred tax in relation to special levy arises only where there is a temporary difference between Slovak GAAP and IFRS carrying values of assets and liabilities.
 Such deferred taxes arose for the first time in 2016 when the Slovak parliament enacted a law making the levy applicable indefinitely as explained above.